 An attribution model is the rule, or set of rules, that determines how credit for sales and conversions is assigned to touchpoints in conversion paths.
-For example, Last Interaction attribution assigns 100% credit to the final touchpoints (i.e., clicks) that immediately precede sales or conversions.
-First Interaction attribution assigns 100% credit to touchpoints that initiate conversion paths.
-These are two examples of attribution models.
+For example, the Last Interaction model in Google Analytics assigns 100% credit to the final touchpoints (i.e., clicks) that immediately precede sales or conversions.
+In contrast, the First Interaction model assigns 100% credit to touchpoints that initiate conversion paths.

-The calculated conversion value (and the number of conversions) for each of your marketing channels will vary according to the attribution model used.
-A channel that predominantly initiates conversion paths will have a higher conversion value according to the First Interaction attribution model than it would according to the Last Interaction attribution model.
+You can use the Model Comparison Tool to compare how different attribution models impact the valuation of your marketing channels.
+In the tool, the calculated Conversion Value (and the number of conversions) for each of your marketing channels will vary according to the attribution model used.
+A channel that predominantly initiates conversion paths will have a higher Conversion Value according to the First Interaction attribution model than it would according to the Last Interaction attribution model.

 - In the Time Decay attribution model, the touchpoints closest in time to the sale or conversion get most of the credit.
 In this particular sale, the Direct and Email channels would receive the most credit because the customer interacted with them within a few hours of conversion.
 The Social Network channel would receive less credit than either the Direct or Email channels.
 Since the Paid Search interaction occurred one week earlier, this channel would receive significantly less credit.